HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/containers.md

 # Location & Spawning

 Up to twelve Containers spawn in random positions on the map.
 Many Containers can also spawn as part of the [Port](/buildings/port) structure.
+Containers can be blue, green, yellow, red, or silver.
+Silver and red containers can only be found at the Port and don't have an entrance, which means you can't enter them.

 # Loot & More